Archer's lark: Status and conservation

 The population is estimated to number 50–250 mature individuals, based on a lack of confirmed sightings despite several searches having been conducted since 1955 in Somalia and Ethiopia.
 One of the last possible sightings of the bird was in Ethiopia in 2003.
 The species was declared critically endangered in 2005 and a conversation program to restore and protect grasslands has been initiated.

 In 2011, David Hoddinott and his bird watching group had a sighting of a bird that may have been a Liben lark in north-eastern Ethiopia.
 They were able to get a photograph which is being studied to confirm the observation.

 Threats

-Since 1922 much former habitat in Somaliland has been occupied by refugees and turned into farmland.
-Grassland is being degraded by the invasive plant Parthenium hysterophorus.
-Apart from habitat loss to agriculture, pastoralism and invasive weeds, threats include wildfire, severe weather events and climate change.
+Human activities in the Negele plateau are causing the loss of crucial grassland habitat for the Liben lark.
+These activities include the encroachment of Acacia drepanolobium bushes.
+The enforcement of fire suppression measures since the 1980s may have worsened this issue by reducing available grassland.

+The region's local human population is under increasing pressure due to the arrival of refugees from drought-stricken and tribal conflict areas.
+This has led to a transition from nomadic pastoralism to permanent cultivation, posing a significant threat to the species.
+Moreover, the development of a watering point in the core of the species' range has led to livestock concentration, causing habitat disturbance, overgrazing, and trampling.

+The Liben lark's habitat continues to degrade, possibly due to overgrazing and the conversion of grassland into cultivated land.
+Between 2010 and 2011, a significant portion of grassland on the northern side of the Liben Plain was lost to agriculture.
+While a military training area was previously considered a potential threat, it was abandoned by July 2005.
+Nevertheless, concerns persist regarding environmental changes, including drought and rising temperatures.

+Historical land use by refugees in the Liben lark's original grassland site in Somaliland led to the loss of essential grasses.
+Though the refugees have departed, intensive farming, grazing, and habitat disruption continue.
+Settlements, fires, and invasive species exacerbate habitat loss, threatening the Liben lark's survival.